The concept of financial therapy has existed for more than a decade, but has only recently seen some notable uptake in banking.

 Financial therapy differs considerably from generic financial health and wellness programs.
 These programs often track only banking data a few months out to provide the customer with insight about their spending habits.
-Financial therapy, on the other hand, takes a deeper look at the customer as a whole to understand them emotionally and financially.
+Financial therapy, on the other hand, takes a deeper look at individual customers to understand them emotionally and financially.
 There’s even a Financial Therapy Association to support the approach of integrating mental and financial wellness.

 Other banking providers — like the personal financial management unit at Goldman Sachs — are skeptical of the concept, arguing that financial advisors should not be confused with therapists.

-To learn more, The Financial Brand spoke to experts at both Laurel Road and Goldman Sachs to uncover whether financial therapy works (for both institution and customer) or if it’s an idea that the rest of the banking industry can pass by.
+The Financial Brand spoke to experts at both Laurel Road and Goldman Sachs, in an effort to learn if financial therapy works (for both institution and customer) or if it’s an idea that the rest of the banking industry can pass by.

 What Is Financial Therapy?